ExtraneousFalcon/BitMedic/README.md

 - Doctors can create patient descriptions through the use of digital signature over the Ethereum blockchain.
 They must input their private key as a method of "signing' the transaction which will later deliver to the patient.

 ## What we used:
 We made BitMedic possible through Django which runs on a python framework.
 In order to build the frontend, we styled with JavaScript, HTML, and CSS.
 We incorporated Web3 libraries in order to take advantage of the Ethereum Blockchain.
+The website is hosted on Google Cloud.

 ## Visit the website!
 https://www.bitmedic.tech/